Yuwain/School/README.md

 Computer science assignments written by Jeremy High

-The course name and languages used for each course code:
+The languages used for each course:
 60-100	- Miranda
 60-140	- C
 60-141	- C